EmmanuelDemey/codelab-elastic/step3/README.md

 * In order to configure APM, create a file `config/apm/apm-server.yml`
 * Based on this default configuration file (https://github.com/elastic/apm-server/blob/master/apm-server.yml), make the necessary changes
   * APM should send information to Elasticsearch
-  * APM should automatically create Kibana dashboard
+  * APM should automatically create Kibana dashboards
 * Launch the APM server

 ```shell
 bin/apm-server -e -c config/apm/apm-server.yml
 ```

-* Open kibana and check the available dashboards
+* Open Kibana and check the available dashboards
-* Install the NPM dependency
+* Install the NPM dependency into the NodeJS API REST server.
-* Add the setup code in the Express serveur
+* Add the setup code in the Express server
 * Show the result in Kibana
-* Add nested call to the weather endpoint in order to see multiple spans in a transactions
+* Add nested call to the weather endpoint in order to see multiple spans in a transaction
 * Add a custom span with just a simple sleep

 ## Next step